ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 ### Wikipedia says
 > In object-oriented programming, the command pattern is a behavioral design pattern in which an object is used to encapsulate all information needed to perform an action or trigger an event at a later time.
 This information includes the method name, the object that owns the method and values for the method parameters.

 ### Command - definition
+> Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 # Iterator
 ---